History of Berliner FC Dynamo (2004–present)

 The team got off to a good start in the 2008–09 NOFV-Oberliga Nord.
 Norbert Uhlig became the new club president on 11 October 2008.
 BFC Dynamo eventually finished the 2008–09 NOFV-Oberliga Nord as runner-up.
 Christian Backs returned as coach for the 2009–10 season.
 The team reached the final of the 2009–10 Berlin Cup and finished the 2009–10 NOFV-Oberliga Nord in second place.
 Goalkeeper Nico Thomaschewski ended his playing career after the 2009–10 season.
-BFC Dynamo saw a descline in the league in the following season, but the team was again successful in the Berlin Cup.
+BFC Dynamo saw a decline in the league in the following season, but the team was again successful in the Berlin Cup.
 BFC Dynamo defeated SFC Stern 1900 in the final of the 2010–11 Berlin Cup and won its second Berlin Cup title.
 BFC Dynamo lost 0–2 to 1.
 FC Kaiserslautern in the first round of the 2011–12 DFB-Pokal in front of 10,104 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
 The match ended with a scandal when 200-300 supporters of BFC Dynamo stormed the guest block after the final whistle.

 The highly popular Volkan Uluc returned as coach on 1 July 2012.
 Central players in the team were Christian Preiß, Nico Patschinski, Matthias Steinborn, Kevin Gutsche, Christof Köhne, Carsten Busch, Ibrahim Keser, Patrick Brendel and Tom Butzmann.
 BFC Dynamo was a top team in the league and finished the 2012–13 NOFV-Oberliga Nord in third place.
 BFC Dynamo then defeated SV Lichtenberg 47 1–0 in the final of the 2012–13 Berlin Cup.
 The club signed Senegalese striker Djibril N'Diaye for the 2013–14 season.
 N'Diaye would quickly become a crowd favorite and known by the name "Dieter".
 BFC Dynamo lost 0–2 against VfB Stuttgart in the first round of the 2013–14 DFB-Pokal.
 The team dominated the 2013–14 NOFV-Oberliga Nord.
 BFC Dynamo went through the entire league season undefeated.
 BFC Dynamo finished the 2013–14 NOFV-Oberliga Nord in first place and thus had finally won promotion to the Regionaliga Nordost after ten years in the NOFV-Oberliga Nord.